iamcanadian1973/advanced-excerpt/readme.txt

 PHP's support for multibyte characters is not perfect.
 The plugin provides support for these characters to the best of its ability, but there are no guarantees that everything will work.
 Your best bet is to use UTF-8 encoding (which WordPress uses by default).
 If you still encounter problems, check with your host if the *mbstring* PHP extension is enabled on your server.

-= Can I manually call the filter in my WP templates, for example? =
+= Can I manually call the filter in my WP theme or plugin? =

 The plugin automatically hooks on `the_excerpt()` function and uses the parameters specified in the options panel.